catenax-ng/tx-managed-identity-wallets/docs/ExternalAcapySetupOnUbuntuWithStaticIP.md

 - To remove the containers run `docker-compose down`
 - To delete all containers with the database run `docker-compose down -v`

-## The Goal and Usage of the Agent
-This separate ACA-Py agent can be used to test the external connections and credential exchanges with the managed wallets in the [Managed-Identity-Wallet](https://github.com/eclipse-tractusx/managed-identity-wallets).
-- To interact with the agent you can use
-  * either the postman collection `./dev-containers/postman/Test-Acapy-SelfManagedWallet-Or-ExternalWallet.postman_collection` after modifying the URLs and apikey.
-  * Or using the provided swagger doc `https://mydomain.example.com/api/doc/` after replacing `https://mydomain.example.com/api/doc/` with your subdomain
-- The files `./docs/ExternalWalletInteraction.md` and `./docs/SelfManagedWallets.md` describe how the MIW can interact with an external wallet and a self-managed wallet